InfinitumForm/cf-geoplugin/readme.txt

 With this plugin you can easily set up your Google Map.

-**GEO BANNER:** With this plugin you also have the ability to make dynamic content (text, images, banners, videos...) and target your messages to people from certain regions, track IP address, setup WordPress to work on user's timezone, etc. The possibilities are huge, you can increase conversions, use this plugin like support for your custom template, build your own plugin and use WP Geo Controller like additional options, etc.
+**GEO BANNER:** With this plugin you also have the ability to make dynamic content (text, images, banners, videos...) and target your messages to people from certain regions, track IP address, setup WordPress to work on user's timezone, etc. The possibilities are huge, you can increase conversions, use this plugin like support for your custom template, build your own plugin and use Geo Controller like additional options, etc.

 You just need to create a new banner, place your content, select rules (country, region, city) save your banner, after that in your page pickup banner shortcode and place inside content.